plone/training/plone_training_config/instructions.rst

     2015-09-24 15:51:11 INFO PloneFormGen Patching plone.app.portlets ColumnPortletManagerRenderer to not catch Retry exceptions
     2015-09-24 15:51:11 INFO Zope Ready to handle requests

-It the output says ``INFO Zope Ready to handle requests`` then you are in business.
+If the output says ``INFO Zope Ready to handle requests`` then you are in business.

 If you point your browser at http://localhost:8080 you see that Plone is running.
 Now create a new Plone site by clicking "Create a new Plone site".
 The username and the password are both "admin" (Never do this on a real site!).